aljoxo/Arisen/README.md

 - _YOU_ for reading this.
 - Ylikollikas for doing the lion's share of the animation work on this project.
 Without his assistance and feedback, this list would be nowhere near as advanced as it currently is animations and combat wise.
-- Curly for allowing me to use his graphical baseline as the core of my list (check out Ascensio whenever it releases).
+- Curly for allowing me to use his graphical baseline as the core of my list.
-- Bingus for helping me with ENB, testing, and tweaking some assets (also many mod page screenshots and the logo/banner and MO2 splash)
+- Bingus for helping me with ENB tweaking, playtesting testing, nifs, mod page screenshots, the final version of the logo/banner, and the MO2 splash.
 - iAmMe for helping me with the CK, documentation, and general WJ related things.
-As well as fixing some of my Facegen (check out [Tahrovin](https://github.com/iAmMe27/Tahrovin) if you have a VR headset).
+As well as fixing some of the FaceGen (check out [Tahrovin](https://github.com/iAmMe27/Tahrovin) if you have a VR headset).
-- [Jolly Co-Operators](https://discord.gg/jolly-coop) for getting me more comfortable with modding
+- [Jolly Co-Operators](https://discord.gg/jolly-coop) for getting me more comfortable with modding.
-- JustThatKing and jdsmith2816 for their help with graphics and some miscellaneous
+- JustThatKing and jdsmith2816 for their help with graphics and some miscellaneous.
-- Noggog for Mutagen and the xEdit team for xEdit and their tools
+- Noggog for Mutagen and the xEdit team for xEdit and their tools.
-- Halgari and the WJ Team for this amazing platform
+- Halgari and the WJ Team for this amazing platform.